romaincapelle/OverVue/docs/javascript/arrays.md

 ## The ...spread operator

-### Duplicate an array with the ...spead operator
+### Duplicate an array with the ...spread operator

 This has the same syntax but is different from the rest operator (used in function to allows us to represent an indefinite number of arguments as an array.)

-You can duplicate an arrray using loop, slice, Array.from(), concat, map, but the ...spead operator is the fastest way.
+You can duplicate an array using loop, slice, Array.from(), concat, map, but the ...spread operator is the fastest way.

 ```js
 const dreamTeam = new Array('Michael Jordan', "Shaquille O'Neal", 'Kobe Bryant')